slint-ui/slint/docs/builtin_elements.md

 ### Example

-This example shows a just a red text label:
+This example shows the text "Hello World" in red, using the default font:

 ```60
 Example := Window {